pietrobe/cardioEMI/README.md

 in *create_square_mesh.py* geometric settings (#elements and #cells) can be modified.

 ###  Visualize output in Paraview
-In Paraview *Load State* of *output/bulk_state.pvsm* to visualise the bulk potential evolution.
+In Paraview *File > Load State...* of *output/bulk_state.pvsm*, selecting the correct path in *Load State Options*, to visualise the bulk potential evolution.

 TODO: membrane potential visualization

 ### Contributors